cmateu/galstreams/README.md

 - lib_by_star.log (input: list of star coordinates. this is a log file where the format and location of the star list files are set for each defined stream)

 The following table summarizes the streams included in the library.
-The list of streams is based in the Grillmair & Carlin (2016) review (their Table 4.1) and updated as of 17/Jan/2018.
+The list of streams is based in the Grillmair & Carlin (2016) review (their Table 4.1) and updated as of 14/Mar/2019.
+The list of references provided below refers to the sources for the footprint definitions.

 | Name         | Reference                  |   Name      |  Reference                       |